 “Before Midnight (2013)” by Richard Linklater

-Being one of my favourite trilogies of all times, Before Midnight is the last installment of Richard Linklater’s Before Trilogy with Ethan Hawke and Julie Delpy.
-I have seen this film only once and I really need to re-watch it but I remember this was my least favourite film from all three.
+Being one of my favorite trilogies of all times, Before Midnight is the last installment of Richard Linklater’s Before Trilogy with Ethan Hawke and Julie Delpy.
+I have seen this film only once and I really need to re-watch it but I remember this was my least favorite film from all three.
 One way or the other, the importance of the film comes from concluding a trilogy that was made every nine years since 1995 with the same characters, using the same style of narrative with the same collaborations of the script, resulting in one of the most beautiful trilogies ever made.

 “Gravity (2013)” by Alfonso Cuarón

 The movie that I like the least from this list, Gravity is an outstanding film to look but not very interesting to watch.
 Nominated for four Academy Awards and giving Alfonso Cuarón his first Oscar, the film was innovative in terms of how it was shot, feeling like it was made through a giant long take in space.
 Unfortunately, good-looking special effects don’t make good movies, and I’m afraid what happens in Gravity is too absurd to swallow.
 Either way, an important within the film community.

-Papiro & Mint will return next week with the third part of this article, covering the years of 2014 and 2015, my two favourite years of the decade!
+Papiro & Mint will return next week with the third part of this article, covering the years of 2014 and 2015, my two favorite years of the decade!